melt-umn/ableC-lvars/README.md

 + Implement better cilk examples (Read from different files?
 Sum random numbers until they reach a certain point?
 A better set example?)
 Bitwise or?
 Check out Cilk paper
 + Look over and tidy up examples and header file
 + Fix top <= top in examples and tests
++ Doesn't need to work sequentially-- just with Cilk
++ Add locks where needed in header file

 ### Less urgent: